paulabscs/Web-App-Chess-Academy-UT/README.md

 # Prototype Distributed End-To-End Web App

-This project represents an evolving distributed end-to-end web app utilizing C# integrated with core technologies: Entity Framework Core, ASP.NET Core Model-View-Controller, and .NET framework.
+This project represents an evolving distributed end-to-end web app utilizing C# integrated with core technologies: Entity Framework Core, ASP.NET Core, and .NET framework.

 ## Architectural Overview

 ### Server
 This project builds on a standard Model-View-Controller approach and a distributed microservices model.
 Session handling mechanisms ensure standard coverage of authentication and authorization - key aspects of any web app.
 A database is utilized for persistent data storage, complemented by a repository pattern to facilitate content delivery to the end user.